Frog Lake Massacre: Massacre

 A group of armed Cree men led by the war chief Wandering Spirit took Thomas Quinn hostage in his home in the early morning of April 2.
 The Cree then took control of the community, looting various stores and eating food.

 Many of the white settlers in the settlement attended the local Catholic church, where two priests conducted mass with Natives attending.
 After mass concluded, at around 11:00 a.m., Wandering Spirit ordered the whites to move to a Native encampment a couple of kilometres away.

 Quinn repeatedly said he would not be moved; in response, Wandering Spirit shot him in the head.
 After that, despite Big Bear's attempt to stop the shootings, Wandering Spirit's group then killed another eight unarmed people: the two Catholic priests, Leon Fafard and Felix Marchand, Fafard's lay assistant John Williscroft, as well as John Gowanlock, John Delaney, William Gilchrist, George Dill, and Charles Gouin.

 A Hudson's Bay Company clerk, William Bleasdell Cameron, who had been made to go to the church, after mass had gone to the Hudson's Bay shop to fill an order made by Quinn for Miserable Man.
 When the first shots were fired, he escaped with the help of sympathetic Cree, and made his way to a nearby Wood Cree camp, where the chief protected him.

 After the nine people were killed, Wandering Spirit's men took captive the surviving whites and government loyalists in the community.
 The hostages numbered about 70 and included Theresa Gowanlock and Theresa Delaney, wives of two of the slain men, and their children, as well as William Carmeron and several Métis men: John Pritchard, Pierre Blondin, Dolphus Nolin, and Louis Goulet, and others.
 Pritchard and another Metis man ransomed the two widows for two horses each and put them under Pritchard's protection, to which they possibly owed their lives.
-The two Teresas later wrote a book on their experience: Two Months in the Camp of Big Bear.
+The two Theresas later wrote a book on their experience: Two Months in the Camp of Big Bear.
 William Cameron's book Blood Red the Sun also gives an account of the killings and their aftermath.

 Henry Ross Halpin, a long-serving HBC official, was at Frog Lake that day.
 He became one of the hostages and was held for six weeks, during part of which he acted as Big Bear's secretary.
 He later spoke in defence of Big Bear.